joerouth3386/quickstart-nginx-plus/README.md

 NGINX Plus is an application delivery platform built on NGINX, an open-source web server and reverse proxy for high-traffic sites.
 NGINX Plus adds technical support and enterprise-ready features for advanced load balancing, web and mobile acceleration, application security, monitoring, and management

-The AWS CloudFormation template included with the Quick Start automatically deploy NGINX Plus into a new virtual private cloud (VPC) in your AWS account.
+The AWS CloudFormation template included with the Quick Start automatically deploys NGINX Plus into a new virtual private cloud (VPC) in your AWS account.
 You can also use the AWS CloudFormation template as a starting point for your own implementation.

 ![Quick Start architecture for NGINX Plus on AWS](https://d0.awsstatic.com/partner-network/QuickStart/datasheets/nginx-plus-architecture.jpg)